wp-plugins-mirror/wordfence/readme.txt

 7. The Advanced Options page allows technically-minded users fine-tune their security settings.

 == Changelog ==

+= 6.3.19 =
+* Emergency Fix: Updated wpdb::prepare calls using %.6f since it is no longer supported.

+= 6.3.18 =
+* Improvement: Reduced size of some JavaScript for faster loading.
+* Improvement: Better block counting for advanced comment filtering.
+* Improvement: Increased logging in debug mode for plugin updates to help resolve issues.
+* Fix: Reduced the minimum duration of a scan stage to improve reliability on some hosts.

 = 6.3.17 =
 * Improvement: Prepared code for upcoming scan improvement which will greatly increase scan performance by optimizing malware signatures.